Stress, Biological Aging, and Telomeres

 Stop drinking coffee.
 Coffee works because it initiates a stress response in the body.
 Really.
 It really does this.
 Can coffee be good for you?
 I don't know.
 I don't think so.
 But I do know that if there is a fire in the kitchen, I'm not going to throw gasoline on it.

 Meditation and other internal practices (like Qi Gong).
 There is a favorite saying of mine about meditation, "Everyone should meditate for 15 minutes a day.
 Unless you don't have the time.
 Then you should meditate for an hour."
 If nothing else is done, the combination of meditation and Qi Gong, in my experience and practice, will have the most profound impact of reducing stress.
 You'll also see your face visibly transform as the stress begins to melt away.
 Try it, what do you have to lose?

 Want to see the profound effect of stress on the face, do a search for " President Before and After."

 The magazine Shambala Times published before and after pictures, showing what they called "a visual exploration of the physiological qualities of meditation practice."
-Here is one of them:
+You can see one of them here.

 Did I miss anything?
-Probably, so let me know by leaving a comment.
+Probably—let me know by leaving a comment.